samber/lo/README.md

 ### Recover{0->6}

 The `Recover{0->6}` functions are designed to encapsulate panicking functions, redirecting panic `error` interfaces and `string` types to golang's idiomatic return signature.
-This is helpful with library functions where an error types has to be returned in addition to the existing return types.
+This is helpful with library functions where an error type has to be returned in addition to the existing return types.

 ```go
 // Example of a library function